artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

  </p>.

-However, one of the issues with word2vec is that it is not very good at capturing semantic meanings, and focuses more on context.
-For example, although front and ahead have similar semantic meanings, the similarity between Forward and front is 0.230, while the similarity between forward and ahead is 0.477.
-Similarly, one of the issues that word2vec runs into is that antonyms which have very similar context map onto similar vectors: the similarity between south and north is 0.967.
+Distributional word embeddings like Word2vec can run into the issue where antonyms, which have very similar contexts, map onto similar vectors: i.e., the similarity between "south" and "north" is 0.967.
 One of the nice things about antonyms matching together though is that the word2vec vectors have a good idea what kind of thing you want them to do.
 For example, north and south are both cardinal directions, and kick and punch have a good similarity score.
 We will try to leverage this fact to match R2D2 commands to the category of commands they belong to.

+## 1. R2D2 Commands [10 points]

+Take a look at the file `r2d2TrainingSentences.txt`.
+We have 6 categories of commands, `state`, `direction`, `light`, `animation`, `head`, and `grid`.
+After reading these commands, we would realllyyyyyyy appreciate it if you could come up with 10 example sentences (distinct from the ones in `r2d2TrainingSentences.txt`), in a mix and match of these categories.
+Then, put these sentences in `part1.txt` in the syntax of the commands found in `r2d2TrainingSentences.txt`, where we have a `[category]Sentences :: Example sentence.` in each line.
+Do not worry about the punctuation of the sentence.

-#### Getting Started with Magnitude and Downloading data
+## Getting Started with Magnitude and Downloading data

-In the first part of the assigment, you will play around with the [Magnitude](https://github.com/plasticityai/magnitude)  library.
+To get accustomed with word2vec, you will play around with the [Magnitude](https://github.com/plasticityai/magnitude)  library.
 You will use Magnitude to load a vector model trained using word2vec, and use it to manipulate and analyze the vectors.
 Please refer [here](https://github.com/plasticityai/magnitude#installation) for the installation guidelines.
 In order to proceed further, you need to use the Medium Google-word2vec embedding model trained on Google News by using file `GoogleNews-vectors-negative300.magnitude` on eniac in `/home1/c/cis530/hw4_2019/vectors/`. ***WARNING, THIS FILE IS VERY LARGE, ~5GB
 .
 MAKE SURE YOU HAVE ENOUGH SPACE BEFORE DOWNLOADING*** Once the file is downloaded, refer to the [Using the Libary](https://github.com/plasticityai/magnitude#using-the-library) section and the [Querying](https://github.com/plasticityai/magnitude#querying) section to see how to import and use the methods found in the library.

-#### Assignment Questions
+## 2. Assignment Questions [10 points]

 1. What is the dimensionality of these word embeddings?
 Provide an integer answer.
-2. What are the top-5 most similar words to couch (not including couch itself)?
+2. What are the top-5 most similar words to `couch` (not including `couch` itself)?
-3. According to the word embeddings, which of these words is not like the others? ['dodge_charger', 'ford_taurus', 'honda', 'lamborghini', 'tesla']
+3. According to the word embeddings, which of these words is not like the others? `['dodge_charger', 'ford_taurus', 'honda', 'lamborghini', 'tesla']`
-4. Solve the following analogy: american is to dollar as japanese is to x.
-(10 points)
+4. Solve the following analogy: `american` is to `dollar` as `japanese` is to x.

+We have provided a file called `part2.txt` for you to submit answers to the questions above.